Preventative migraines medications are finally available and that is exciting news for all those who suffer.

-I had small children, and I was in my senior year of college, so being sedated did not work.
+When I went back to college with three small children, being sedated no longer worked.
 I saw my doctor and asked, “Can we take some time to treat the cause and not just the symptoms?
 How do I reduce monthly migraines?
 She said, “We don’t know why they happen.
-All we can do is give you something to take for after the symptoms begin.”
+All we can do is give you something to take after the symptoms begin.”

 A few years later, I saw a new doctor and learned about pills to take at the first sign.
 Sometimes it worked.
 Sometimes it didn’t.
 At least the abortive medications continued to improve.

 I had acupuncture, hypnosis, massage, learned stress reduction techniques, and saw a Physical Therapist who taught me Feldenkrais yoga, bio-feedback, and visualization.
 I worked out regularly, ate an anti-inflammatory diet, and practiced self-hypnosis, and meditation.

 I still had migraines although I had less as time passed.

 I recently had brain surgery for trigeminal, occipital, and glossopharyngeal neuralgia.
 This triggered numerous migraines a month.

 After that, I saw a neurologist who specialized in migraines.
 He brought me up to speed on the new injectable medications.
 I’ve used these once a month for the last 14 months and have 50% fewer headaches!!!